 Condo v Freehold.

-Condos – the benefit of buying a condo is that for the most part it can be hands free in comparison to a freehold, condos are smaller places, do not require maintenance comparable to freeholds, some of the maintenance is taken care of by the condo management (as part of your fees).
+Condos – the benefit of buying a condo is that for the most part it can be hands off in comparison to a freehold, condos are smaller places, do not require maintenance comparable to freeholds, some of the maintenance is taken care of by the condo management (as part of your fees).
 It is suitable for people who do not want to spend much time or effort.
 The downside of the condo is that the condo fees can be significant, and will have an impact on the cashflow, please read our blog explaining why condo fees are so high.
 Please also read our blogs regarding buying resale condos as well as preconstruction condos, with few exceptions the same principles apply for buying owner occupied units and rentals, but there are exceptions.

 Freehold – unlike with condos you can decide your maintenance schedule and expenses, if you think roof can last another year it will be up to you to make this decision, owning a freehold comes with more autonomy but at the same time it requires more work.
 It would be more suitable for individuals who have time and desire to put in the effort, I also suggest this option for people who have the skills and tools to do repairs as calling a plumber or handy man for every little repair will get expensive very quickly.

 If investing in freehold look for houses which have two rental units, it will produce better return on investment, but at the same time you will be dealing with two tenants which means twice the headaches.
 The properties with basement rentals will likely be older, it is fairly uncommon for the new builds to have basements with separate entry.
 Older properties in itself will require more hands-on approach and would be more suitable for people who have time and are somewhat handy to take care off little repairs.

 You can also look at purchasing a property which doesn’t have a rental basement unit at the moment but can be fairly easily and inexpensively converted to one, you can ask for an opinion of a trusted contractor before attempting to do this.